lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 We will start by define our model in terms of Commands, Events and State.

-The state of our shopping cart will be define as following:
+The state of the shopping cart will be defined as following:

 ```scala
 /** Common Shopping Cart trait */